syncfusion-content/flutter-docs/Flutter/datagrid/column-types.md

 ### Change text overflow behavior

-[GridColumn.overflow](https://pub.dev/documentation/syncfusion_flutter_datagrid/latest/datagrid/GridColumn/overflow.html) and `GridColumn.headerTextOverflow` properties can be used to change the behavior of the record and header cells text overflow.
+[GridColumn.overflow](https://pub.dev/documentation/syncfusion_flutter_datagrid/latest/datagrid/GridColumn/overflow.html) and `GridColumn.headerTextOverflow` properties can be used to change the behavior of the record and header cells text overflow respectively.
 The default values of `overflow` and `headerTextOverfow` are ellipsis.

 {% tabs %}
 {% highlight Dart %}